alanvivona/hacking-resources/README.md

 # hacking-resources

-A personal curated list of resources related to hacking &amp; information security
+A personal curated list of resources/links/media related to hacking/infosec This is what I read/watch/listen to day-by-day